Node Pools

 You can't directly convert a Spot node pool into an On-Demand node pool or vice versa, but you can achieve the desired outcome through a series of steps in SleakOps.
 Here’s how you can transition between node pools types:

-2. Updade your executions and projects to run into the new Node Pool.
+- Updade your workloads and projects to run into the new Node Pool.

 Can I convert a ARM node pool into an X86 and viceversa?